-Now in its second generation, the Dodge Durango is a three-row unibody SUV that shares its platform with the Jeep Grand Cherokee and the last generation of the Mercedes-Benz M-Class.
-It stretches 202.1 inches long, 75.8 inches wide and 70.9 inches tall.
+Now in its third generation, the Dodge Durango is a three-row SUV that shares its platform with the Jeep Grand Cherokee.
+With space and power, it's a great vehicle for a weekend getaway with the family.

 Up front, the Durango wears Dodge's signature crosshair grille and each trim level features its own mesh texture.
 The grille is slanted, giving the SUV an aggressive look that it shares with other members of the Dodge lineup and the Ram pickup family.

-The SUV's back end is fitted with racetrack-style tail lamps inspired by the ones found on the Dart and the Charger.
+The SUV's back end is fitted with racetrack-style tail lamps inspired by the ones found on the Charger.
 They made up of no less than 192 individual LED lamps.

 Four-wheel independent suspension, a near 50/50 weight distribution and electro-hydraulic power steering create a sure-footed driving experience around both on and off the road.

 The Durango boasts 17.2 cubic feet of trunk space with the third row of seats left up, 47.7 cubic feet with the third row removed and 84.5 cubic feet with the second and third row folded flat.

 As mentioned earlier, the Durango offers three rows of seats that can be configured in a wide variety of ways, making it possible to go from carrying seven passengers to hauling a trunk-load of plywood in mere minutes.

 All Durangos come standard with a seven-inch TFT screen mounted in the instrument cluster that can be fully customized by using buttons on the three-spoke multi-function steering wheel.
 SXT models come with a five-inch touch screen that lets the passengers control the audio, climate and phone functions.